kazsaj/command-queue/README.md

 - (OK) execute individual jobs
 - (OK) logging to output via a formatter somewhat matches nginx
 - (OK) add failed entries to a list (with datetime)
-- fix issues with running a single thread only
+- (OK) fix issues with running a single thread only
 - prepare a makefile
     - build
     - build release (for alpine)